threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#faq?id=how-can-i-update-dell-and-hp-servers-to-intel-e5-2600v2-e5-2400v2-and-e5-4600v2-when-applicable">How can I update Dell and HP servers to Intel E5-2600v2, E5-2400v2 and E5-4600v2, when applicable?</a></li>
 <li><a href="#faq?id=how-can-i-update-a-dell-poweredger-server-with-a-bootable-iso">How can I update a Dell PowerEdger server with a bootable ISO?</a></li>
 <li><a href="#faq?id=when-i-boot-a-3node-in-uefi-mode-it-gets-stuck-at-initializing-network-device-is-there-a-way-to-fix-this">When I boot a 3node in UEFI mode, it gets stuck at: Initializing Network Device, is there a way to fix this?</a></li>
+<li><a href="#faq?id=when-i-boot-my-3node-it-gets-stuck-during-the-zero-os-download-it-never-reaches-100-what-can-i-do-to-fix-this-issue">When I boot my 3node, it gets stuck during the Zero-OS download.
+It never reaches 100%.
+What can I do to fix this issue?</a></li>
 </ul>
 </li>
 <li><a href="#faq?id=threefold-grid-and-data">Threefold Grid and Data</a>